 Some of the most common causes of itching in and around the vagina include irritation from sweat, aroma or chemicals (in soap or detergents), as well as more serious conditions such as yeast infections, bacterium vaginosis, or a sexually transmitted infection.
 Side effects from medications, persistent skin diseases, and even variations in oestrogen levels can all lead to itching on the genitals (usually around menopause).

 Consult your doctor if the itching comes on suddenly and is severe, especially if it is accompanied by discomfort.
 The milder your symptoms are, the more likely you are to be able to treat them at home.
-If you’re experiencing itching or irritation in the vaginal region, get in touch with the gynaecologist.
+If you’re experiencing itching or irritation in the vaginal region, get in touch with the private gynaecologist.
 It’s advisable to follow the guidance that the doctor provides rather then applying creams to the sensitive area to numb the itching.
 It can result into infection.

 Once you’ve recovered from your illness through vaginal itching treatment, it’s time to identify the source of the itching.
 Have you begun utilising any new items?
 An entirely new type of soap or lotion or detergent may be on the horizon.
 Does your tampon, pad, or liner have a new brand or do you change it frequently enough?
 Don’t go to bed in your wet workout clothing if you have not changed into dry ones after working out in the pool or the gym.
 When you’re trying to figure out what’s causing an issue, these are some of the questions you should be asking yourself.
 Even something as basic as razor burn might cause vaginal itch in some women.